se-edu/se-edu.github.io/README.md

 These are some of the sub projects (come with code, learning outcomes, exercises, etc.)

 ### Project: AddressBook
-A series of Java projects with increasing size and complexity, to be used as examples (or starter projects) in SE couress.
+A series of Java projects with increasing size and complexity, to be used as examples (or starter projects) in SE courses.
   * [**Level 1**](../../../addressbook-level1) [1 KLoC] : Non-OOP, No GUI (Command Line Interface)
   * [**Level 2**](../../../addressbook-level2) [2 KLoC] : OOP, No GUI (Command Line Interface)
   * [**Level 3**](../../../addressbook-level3) [3 KLoC] : Simple GUI with text input and output<br><br>